pharmaverse/admiral/tests/testthat/_snaps/derive_vars_query.md

       assert_valid_queries(mutate(query, PREFIX = c("30", "55")), "test")
     Condition
       Error in `assert_valid_queries()`:
-      ! `PREFIX` in `test` must start with 2-3 letters..
+      ! `PREFIX` in `test` must start with 2-3 letters.
 Problem with "30" and "55".

 ---